TRAUMATIC BRAIN INJURIES

 Lawyers for Serious Brain Injuries

 Brain injuries can happen in a variety of ways – from motor vehicle accidents and near-drowning to chemical exposure and electrical shocks.
-A traumatic brain injury, often abbreviated TBI, may result from a closed head injury or an open head injury, where an object pierces the skull.
+A traumatic brain injury, often abbreviated TBI, may also result from a closed head injury, such as an aggressive concussion, or an open head injury, where an object pierces the skull.
 These injuries can occur from car accidents, slips and falls, construction accidents, and carbon monoxide poisoning.
-Whatever the situation, when TBI is brought about by another person’s negligence, the victim is often entitled to financial compensation.
+Whatever the situation, when TBI is brought about by another person’s negligence, the victim is often entitled to financial compensation to cover medical bills and quality of life deterioration.

 At the Klibaner Law Firm, we know that these difficult cases impact not only the victim, but his or her entire family.
 We are advocates for our clients and their loved ones.
-In addition to legal representation, we provide our clients with support, resources, and valuable information.
-Because brain trauma affects everyone differently, we take time to thoroughly understand the needs of each client, from immediate expenses to the cost of long-term or lifelong care.
-We work with economic, medical, and life services experts to determine the amount of financial compensation you need to fairly compensate you for your injuries.
+In addition to legal representation, our expertly trained and knowledgeable attorneys provide our clients with support, resources, and valuable information.
+Because brain trauma affects everyone differently, we take time to thoroughly understand the needs and wants of each client, from immediate expenses to the cost of long-term or lifelong care.
+We work with economic, medical, and life services experts to determine the amount of financial payment you need to ensure that you and your injuries are covered and fairly compensated.

 Brain Injury Signs and Symptoms

 The brain is a complex organ that controls the entire body.
-Researchers are still unlocking its mysteries and learning how traumatic accidents affect both the brain and the central nervous system.
-Because brain injuries affect everyone differently, it’s difficult to predict how specific individuals will do after a serious accident.
-Whereas one person might fully recover, another may never regain consciousness.
+Researchers are still unlocking its mysteries and learning how traumatic accidents affect both the brain and the central nervous system in the short and long terms.
+Because brain injuries affect everyone differently, it’s difficult to predict how specific individuals will fair, cope, and ideally recover after a serious accident.
+Whereas one person might fully recover, another may never regain consciousness and remain trapped in a coma, a prisoner within their own body.

-Most brain injuries involve a brief loss of consciousness, although it is definitely possible to sustain a life altering brain injury without losing consciousness.
+Most brain injuries involve a brief loss of consciousness, although it is absolutely possible to sustain a life altering brain injury without losing consciousness at the time of impact, or shortly thereafter.
 Many victims are unable to recall their accident or a period of time following it.
-It’s not uncommon for us to work with clients who were initially unaware that they had suffered a brain injury; they just knew that they felt different than they did before the accident.
+It’s not uncommon for us to work with clients who were initially unaware that they had suffered a brain injury; they only knew that they felt different than they did before the accident.

 Symptoms of TBI include:

 In many cases, these symptoms persist long after other physical injuries have healed.
 If you have been in an accident and suspect you may have a TBI, it’s important to inform your doctor.
-Your physician can perform “cognitive” tests to determine whether you have a brain injury.
-You may also be a candidate for “cognitive retraining”, which is the term for teaching the brain different ways of handling tasks.
+Your physician can perform cognitive tests to determine your mental capabilities and whether you have a brain injury, or whether there is some other malady at play.
+You may also be a candidate for cognitive retraining, which is the term for teaching the brain different ways of handling everyday tasks.
+As mentioned, many people suffer a lack of coordination and routine tasks become nearly insurmountable hurdles, but with the training, a detour of sorts can be created in the brain to simplify performance.

 Types of Traumatic Brain Injuries

 Researchers estimate that approximately 2 million people in the United States suffer some form of TBI each year, with men more statistically likely to suffer brain injuries.
 Types of brain injuries include concussions, contusions, coup-contrecoup injuries, skull fractures, diffuse axonal injuries, penetration injuries, and acquired brain injuries.
-Every brain injury is unique and may affect one person differently than another.
+Every brain injury is unique and may affect one person differently than another in terms of negative effects duration and severity.
+No two are the same, nor should any two cases be treated the same.
+Again, if you suffer from any of the symptoms listed above, consult your primary care physician to find out if you are living with TBI.

 Compensation for Traumatic Brain Injuries

-With over 30 years of experience, The Klibaner Law Firm is committed to representing victims of traumatic brain injury.
+With over 30 years of experience, our expert attorneys at The Klibaner Law Firm are committed to representing victims of traumatic brain injury in and out of court with extensive legal knowledge as well as consulting outside experts.
 We will do everything within our power to help you recover the maximum compensation possible for your injuries, at no risk to you and your family.
 Because we handle all cases on a contingency fee basis, you owe us nothing unless we recover compensation on your behalf.
 Let us explain your options and work with you to create a case strategy that gets results.
 Call our office today at 303-863-1445.